 Who Should not Take Heal-n-Soothe®:

 - Individuals taking any prescription blood thinners like but not limited to (ie. Coumadin, Heparin, Plavix, Xeralta, Eliquis, Perdaxa, Edoxaban)… including all of the Generic version of all of these drugs, not listed.
-These enzymes have been shown to thin blood and when combined with any of these medications that could develop into a bleeding risk.
+The enzymes in Heal-n-Soothe® have been reported to thin blood and allow blood to flow freer, so when combined with any of these medications that could develop into an even greater bleeding risk.

 - Those with bleeding disorders such as (but not limited to) Factor VIII deficiency, von Willebrand’s, and other types of Hemophilia.